SystemsApproach/tcpcc/design.rst

 heavy load.
 If a mechanism is not stable under heavy load, the network will suffer from *congestion collapse*.

+Note that while both "persistent queues" and "congestion collapse" are to be avoided, there is no precise definition for the threshold at which a network suffers from either.
+They are both subjective judgments about an algorithm's behavior, where at the end of the day, latency and throughput are the two key performance indicators.

 Fairness
 ~~~~~~~~~~~~~